 Analytics is one such field in Computer Science that always finds a way to evolve into different forms.
 There are diverse forms of Analytics today, with each playing a pivotal role across various projects being undertaken by an organization.
 One such form of Analytics that is crucial to Marketers, in particular, is Marketing Analytics.
-Marketers, in general, focus on how many leads they can acquire from numerous channels such as the organization’s website.
-This is a form of Web Analytics and with rapid technological advancements occurring in every nook and corner of the world, Web Analytics alone can not determine the performance of the Marketing campaigns.
+Marketers, in general, focus on how many leads they can acquire from numerous channels, such as the organization’s website.
+This is a form of Web Analytics, and with rapid technological advancements occurring in every nook and corner of the world, Web Analytics alone can not determine the performance of Marketing campaigns.
 This paved the foundation for a new form of Analytics, Marketing Analytics.

 So what is Marketing Analytics?
 Simply put, it is a form of Data Analytics that is designed to help Marketers manage and optimize their Marketing activities.
 The goal here is not only to improve the effectiveness of Marketing processes but also to allow Marketers to maximize their ROI (Return On Investment) by optimizing the processes that generate revenue for them.

 This article focuses on discussing the importance of Marketing Analytics and its benefits to organizations.
 It will also talk about the important KPI (Key Performance Metrics) that can help track how well Marketing teams perform in their campaigns and the best practices companies can use to utilize Marketing Analytics.